talktogproject/ethicsteacher/integrity.md

 * be aware of existing laws, codes of practice, policies, and publication rules in their field
 * gain the necessary skills and training (including ethics training) applicable to their field
-* take initiative in asking questions or raising concerns when issues arise
+* take the initiative in asking questions or raising concerns when issues arise
 * be transparent and accountable to their peers and their organization

 Source: *Adapted from the [University of Oxford Research Integrity Leaflet](https://researchsupport.admin.ox.ac.uk/sites/default/files/researchsupport/documents/media/research_integrityv6_web.pdf)*